 - [ Built-in Hi-Fi Stereo Speakers ] - Experience rich, crystal-clear sound with the H1 movie projector's built-in Hi-Fi stereo speakers.
 Perfect for small bedrooms or cozy movie nights, enjoy powerful audio that brings movies, shows, and games to life.
 This small projector is ideal for use as a projector for bedroom or outdoor projector

-- [ Seamless Compatibility with TV Sticks ] - The HAPPRUN TV projector effortlessly integrates with popular TV sticks like Fire TV Stick, Roku, Chromecast, and more, offering access to a vast library of streaming content.
+- [ Seamless Compatibility with TV Sticks ] - The HAPPRUN TV projector effortlessly integrates with popular TV sticks like Fire TV Stick, Chromecast, and more, offering access to a vast library of streaming content.
 Enjoy a premium viewing experience that rivals high-end TVs, all at a fraction of the cost (Note: TV sticks are not included)

 - [ Compatibility Notice ] - This mini projector works with smartphones and tablets, but requires an HDMI adapter (not included).
 For iOS, use an official Lightning to HDMI adapter.
 For Android, if your phone supports MHL, use a Micro USB/Type-C to HDMI cable (not included); otherwise, a Chromecast is recommended for wireless mirroring.
 Enjoy a seamless big-screen experience with this versatile phone projector!